sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 </ol>
 ```

-In the spirit of semantic <span class="smcp">HTML</span>, we should stop and consider if that markup can be improved.
+In the spirit of semantic <span class="smcp">HTML</span>, we should stop and consider whether that markup can be improved.
 Since it appears first in our list items, let's consider the date or date range for a play.
 Although there has been some controversy around the decision, <span class="smcp">HTML5</span> has defined support for a `<time>` element to contain dates and times.
 Using that element as a wrapper will make our dates more semantic.
 The second part of each list item is the title of the play.
 As it happens, <span class="smcp">HTML5</span>'s `<cite>` element is perfect for that content.
 To quote the [current standard](http://www.whatwg.org/specs/web-apps/current-work/multipage/text-level-semantics.html#the-cite-element):

 > The cite element represents the title of a work (e.g. a book, [...] **a play,** [...] etc).
 This can be a work that is being quoted or referenced in detail (i.e. a citation), or it can just be a work that is mentioned in passing.
 [Emphasis added.]